How to Choose Swim Fins

 Most lap swimming fins are "full foot," meaning they are designed to encase the entire foot like a shoe.
 However, some models come with an adjustable back heel strap instead.
 The attributes of different heel styles are explained below.

 - Swim fins usually have a "full foot" or closed heel — a soft rubber pocket that helps keep the foot inside the fin while kicking.
 Because the foot is totally encased in rubber, an improper fit can lead to rubbing and blisters.
-Carefully look at the size chart before purchasing.
+Carefully look at the size chart to compare with your shoe size before purchasing.

 - Open heel fins use a strap across the back of the ankle to keep the fin in place.
 This usually results in less rubbing on the heel, but may not provide the same secure fit as a full foot fin.